SamAlber/aws-cloud-website/README.md

 - **Generating Signed URLs**:
   - The Lambda function uses the RSA private key to sign a policy that includes the URL, expiration time, and access restrictions.
-  - The **rsa** library handles the cryptographic signing process, ensuring the integrity and authenticity of the signed URL.
   - The signed URL allows temporary access to the CV stored in S3 via CloudFront, ensuring that only users with the signed URL can download the file.

 ### **Security Benefits**